yuxng/MDP_Tracking/README.md

 1. Download the KITTI tracking benchmark (data, development kit and detections) from http://www.cvlibs.net/datasets/kitti/eval_tracking.php

+2. Check out the kitti branch
+    ```Shell
+    git checkout kitti
+    ```

-2. Set the path of the KITTI tracking dataset in global.m
+3. Set the path of the KITTI tracking dataset in global.m

-3. Run compile.m.
+4. Run compile.m.
 OpenCV is needed.

-4. For validataion, use KITTI_cross_validation.m
+5. For validataion, use KITTI_cross_validation.m

-5. For testing, use KITTI_test.m
+6. For testing, use KITTI_test.m

 ### Contact